Differences: nose2 vs nose vs unittest2¶

 the one in nose, especially in how it allows plugins to interact with

 each other.
 But it is different enough from the API in nose that

-supporting nose plugins in nose2 will not be practical: plugins must
+supporting nose plugins in nose2 is not practical: plugins must

 be rewritten to work with nose2.
 See: Writing Plugins for more.

-nose2 does not (yet) include some of the more commonly-used plugins in nose.
-Most of these should arrive in future releases.
-However, some of nose’s builtin plugins cannot be ported to nose2 due to differences in internals.
+nose2 does not include some of the more commonly-used plugins in nose.
+Some of nose’s builtin plugins could not be ported to nose2 due to differences in internals.
 See: Plugins for nose2 for information on the plugins built in to nose2.

 nose wraps or replaces everything in unittest. nose2 does a bit less: